 But would me doing my job for $5.00 a day be fair?
 Absolutely not.
 My time is worth much more based on the 10 years of experience I have.
 Would $1.30 a day be fair for an unskilled worker, who could be replaced easily, who doesn’t have to pay rent because their home was passed down from previous generations and could eat for even cheaper than I did because they grow their own food and cook at home?
 I don’t know.
 Maybe.
 It’s definitely liveable, though.”

 When asking questions like: how much are workers really paid to make clothes?
 And are those wages liveable?
 Are they fair?
 The answers can be complex.
 Here, I have done a bit of research to discover what the average wages and working conditions are like for garment workers in seven different countries, so you can make your own decisions about whether or not the clothes you buy on the high street were probably ethically made or not.

 How Much Are Workers Really Paid To Make Clothes?

 Bangladesh is one of the global capitals for garment production.
 Here, 3.5 million workers in 4,825 garment factories produce goods for export to the global market — principally for Europe and North America.
-Some of the lowest wages in the garment industry can be found here, where the minimum wage is around 3,000 taka – approximately $30 a month.
+Some of the lowest wages in the garment industry can be found here.
+How much are workers really paid to make clothes?
+The minimum wage is the usual going rate, and that’s around 3,000 taka – approximately $30 a month.